raullunadelvalle/MS-INRF/Readme.txt

 Code used during simulations in:

-Luna, R., Serrano-Pedraza, I., & Bertalmío, M. (2024).
+Luna, R., Serrano-Pedraza, I., & Bertalmío, M. (2025).
 Overcoming the limitations of motion sensor models by considering dendritic computations.
+Scientific Reports, 15(1), 9213.